Gathering notes on behaviour change from my notes for talk pitches and a DADG session.

 Bonus: “Tripping over the truth”

-From The Power Of Moments
+From The Power Of Moments.

-Viscerally seeing, feeling, the scale and scope of the problem.
+Viscerally seeing, feeling, the scale and scope of the problem, to motivate toward and appreciate a solution.

 - Clear insight